marklogic-community/grove-react-ui/docs/GUIDE.markdown

 Redux provides a popular pattern to manage state in a single-page Web or mobile application.
 Like React, it is surrounded by a rich ecosystem, and the [official Redux docs](http://redux.js.org/) are the best starting point for learning about it.
 Please read those first!
 We will not try to explain all of Redux here.

-ML-Treehouse provides Redux modules [organized as 'ducks'](https://github.com/alexnm/re-ducks).
+The ML-UI-Toolkit provides Redux modules [organized as 'ducks'](https://github.com/alexnm/re-ducks).
 This means that your application can import [reducers](http://redux.js.org/docs/basics/Reducers.html) defined in the Redux module to respond to actions and manage part of your Redux state tree.

 Each module exposes selectors that your application can use to get information from that part of the state tree.